umpc/css/README.md

 ### Formatting

-* Use soft tabs (2 spaces) for indentation
+* Use soft tabs (2 spaces) for indentation.
 * Prefer dashes over camelCasing in class names.
-* Do not use ID selectors
+* Do not use ID selectors.
+* Do not use underscores, except to override an existing or external style.
 * When using multiple selectors in a rule declaration, give each selector its own line.
-* Put a space before the opening brace `{` in rule declarations
+* Put a space before the opening brace `{` in rule declarations.
 * In properties, put a space after, but not before, the `:` character.
-* Put closing braces `}` of rule declarations on a new line
+* Put closing braces `}` of rule declarations on a new line.
-* Put blank lines between rule declarations
+* Put blank lines between rule declarations.

 **Bad**